amartya1523/Automated-Laundry-Availability-and-Reservation-System-/README.md

-# LNMIIT Girls Hostel - Washing Machine Booking System
+# Automated-Laundry-Availability-and-Reservation-System

-A complete web application for booking washing machines in LNMIIT Girls Hostel with user booking system and admin portal for machine management.
+A complete web application for booking washing machines

 ## Features